30 Recovery Tips for Love Addicts: Simple & Straightforward

 Love Addiction Recovery Coaching

-For over 13 years, I've worked with love addicts from all over the globe, teaching them vital steps to help get them unstuck.
+For over 13 years, I've worked with love addicts from around the globe, teaching vital steps to help them get unstuck.

-I can help you -- learn about Love Addiction Coaching.
+I can help you too — learn about Love Addiction Coaching.

 ORDER BOOKS AND WORKBOOKS